dgiord/dgiord.github.io/README.md

 ## Work Experience
 **Senior Operations Specialist @ Daytrip (Feb 2023 - Dec 2023)**
-- Managing hundreds of support requests daily from customers and drivers
+- Managing hundreds of daily support requests, enhancing company relationships with Italian partners
-- Supervising the operations team's daily task, delegating and managing the team to make workflow efficient
+- Resolving 150+ tickets daily during the high season, averaging 15+ tickets daily
-- Adding and negotiating compensations and penalties for drivers, cancellation fees and refunds for customers
+- Overseeing the Operations team, standardizing processes and workload management
-- Handling and supporting partner bookings
+- Negotiating compensations with drivers and timely resolution of emergencies
-- Handling front-end and back-end emergencies by being responsible for making decisions in critical situations
+- Effectively managing a ~90% increase in the number of bookings in 2023 compared to 2022, thanks to a more efficient team workflow

 **Driver Support Specialist @ Daytrip (Jun 2023 - Feb 2023)**
-- Managing portfolio of 9000+ drivers
+- Managing a portfolio of over 9000 drivers, ensuring real-time support service
-- Managing real-time support requests
+- Assigning hundreds of trips daily, optimizing resource utilization
-- Assigning hundrends of trips daily to drivers all over the world
+- Resolving emergencies via chat and email, ensuring a seamless customer experience
-- Handling emergencies and inquiries via live chat and email (overbooking, payment issues, logistical problems)
+- Developing strategies to improve communication and strengthen relationships with corporate partners (Mozio, Airport Taxi Transfers, etc.)